jcuervas/callForMeApi/README.md

 Calls and sms sending use [https://www.plivo.com/](Plivo) so target contacts don't need to have this app installed as communication uses standar operator calls.
 This is the api that holds server logic

+## Tech stack
+This api is written in typescript using nestjs and is ready to be deployed to firebase hosting Data is stored in a MySql database and connectivity is performed with typeOrm

 ## Getting started
 1. Install dependencies with npm or yarn
 2. Create a firebase project and enable hosting and functions services